tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/language-support.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Language analyzers (Azure Search Service REST API)
+# Language analyzers in Azure Search

 A *language analyzer* is a specific component of a [full-text search engine](https://docs.microsoft.com/azure/search/search-lucene-query-architecture) that performs lexical analysis using the linguistic rules of the target language.
-You can specify which analyzer to use on a field-by-field basis.

-By default, searchable fields in Azure Search are analyzed with the [Apache Lucene Standard analyzer (standard lucene)](http://lucene.apache.org/core/4_9_0/analyzers-common/index.html) which breaks text into elements following the ["Unicode Text Segmentation"](http://unicode.org/reports/tr29/) rules.
-Additionally, the standard analyzer converts all characters to their lower case form.
-Both indexed documents and search terms go through the analysis during indexing and query processing.
+Each field can have one analyzer.
+If your index has string translations, such as separate fields for English and Chinese text, you might specify language analyzers on each field.

 Azure Search provides text analyzers that account for characteristics of various languages.
 You can choose from Lucene and Microsoft analyzers: